LaihoE/Python-demoparser/src/parsing/cache/readme.md

 Especially important is to be able to quickly find the correct rows for rare props that are only set a couple of times during the demo.
 We don't want to uncompress the entire cache just to be able to find where players ranks are stored.
 This leads to Optimization 1:

 ## Optimization 1 - Store each prop seperately
 While this makes the file bigger, this is almost a must for fast performance.
-Currently the cache is just a ZIP archive with one file per prop.
-I'm not completely happy with ZIP due to the central header being somewhat expensive to parse when you have many files.
-HDF5 is the other obvious alternative, but the dependencies seem quite heavy and im not sure about how fast its "central header" is to parse.
-Please share if you have other suggestions.
+Currently the cache is just a simple sequential file with an index in the end.

 ## Optimization 2 - Byte and tick to id